 - Quarterly reports on the financial situation, the development in individual investments and investment returns.

+- Memoranda on investments and follow-on investments.

 - Memoranda on exits.

 - Annual reports.

-- Investor meetings
+- Investor meetings.

-- Annual Sustainability Reports.

-- Replies to current investor queries.
+- Annual Sustainability Reports. - Replies to current investor queries.

-The quarterly reports to investors are prepared in compliance with the Invest Europe Investor Reporting Guidelines.
+The quarterly reports to investors are prepared in compliance with Invest Europe Investor Reporting Guidelines.
 Investments are valued at their fair values and in accordance with the International Private Equity and Venture Capital Valuation Guidelines.